brihadeesh/brihadeesh.github.io/content/about.md

 {{< figure src="/img/about.jpg" alt="Author wearing a red t-shirt with their hair down" class="left rounded border-solid border-2 w-40 h-auto" >}}

 I'm a 29 year old, neurodivergent, cat person who sometimes cosplays as an ecologist.
-I'm big on F(L)OSS and currently run a [Void Linux](https://voidlinux.org) installation with a manually compiled version of Emacs 29.
+I'm big on F(L)OSS and currently run a [Void Linux](https://voidlinux.org) installation with the pure-gtk version of Emacs 30.
 I also play the guitar, listen to typically a lot of metal and try to make my own music occasionally.
 I currently use [Ardour 7.0](https://ardour.org) for audio production, which I'm very new to, and hope to get started with the [Sonic Pi](https://sonic-pi.net) as both a standalone instrument as well as a synth for instruments I don't play myself.
 I also travel a lot for work and end up visiting a lot of new places while I'm working.
 I will be starting working on maintaining a log of that too sometime soon on this blog.
 Especially the birding reports with links to eBird checklists since I'm in the habit of maintaining them.

 {{< figure src="/img/goose_IV-2.jpg" alt="A white and gray cat with pale green eyes" class="right rounded border-solid border-2 w-40 h-auto" caption="Goose V. Photo by Brihadeesh S, Jan 2023" >}}